 - Periodically check your bill headed for damages in the well cap.

 - Allow only grass to grow around your well.
 Other plants can have longer roots and can damage your well casing.

 - Take care when working and mowing around your well.
-Damage to your casing can jeopardize the sanitary protection of your well.
+Damage to the casing can jeopardize the sanitary protection of your well.
 Don’t pile snow, leaves or other materials around your well.

-- Always keep it up using the maintenance and water testing logs in a manual.
+- Keep the Always keep it up using the maintenance and water testing logs in a manual.

 Gather a comprehensive history on your well and water quality.
 If you don’t already have a well log or well record, it’s not too late to start.

 Inspect the water well several times a year.
 Check the condition of the well covering, casing and well cap to make sure all are in good repair, leaving no cracks or another open points for potential debris and pollutants.

 Have the well system, including the pump, storage tank, pipes and valves, and water flow inspected every five years by a licensed well contractor.
 However, if you have no inspection record and cannot determine the age of the well, have it inspected immediately by a licensed well contractor.
 A properly maintained well usually has a serviceable life of more than 20 years.